StoreyLab/gcatest/README.md

 Dependencies
 ===

-`gcat` requires the package `lfa` which is available at https://github.com/StoreyLab/lfa.
+`gcatest` requires the package `lfa` which is available at https://github.com/StoreyLab/lfa.
 Apple OS X users with installation problems should read the FAQ on `lfa` page.

 Installation
 ===